By: Justin Martinez (@JustJustin956)

 Swanigan’s size will always be a concern for the young power forward, but his brute strength still makes him a threat on the boards.
 He’ll likely assume a backup role to Jusuf Nurkic in Portland, and we’ll have to wait and see if he can cash in when given the chance to get on the court.

 5. Kyle Kuzma commands attention

-The hype surrounding Lonzo Ball is real in Laker Land, but that didn’t stop Kyle Kuzma from piecing together a highly impressive run in Vegas.
-The 6’9″ power forward dominated the field, averaging 21.9 points and 6.4 rebounds in seven games.
+The hype surrounding Lonzo Ball is real in Laker Land, but that didn’t stop Kyle Kuzma from piecing together an impressive run in Vegas.
+The 6-foot-9 power forward dominated the field, averaging 21.9 points and 6.4 rebounds in seven games.
 Perhaps what most impressed was his shooting.
 The former Utah forward shot a miraculous 51.4 percent from the field, and with Ball out for the championship game, Kuzma led the team with 30 points and 10 rebounds.
-The strong outing earned him the Championship MVP award.
+The strong outing even earned him the Championship MVP award.

-Not much was expected out of the 27th overall pick, but Kuzma has quickly become a promising young prospect on a team filled with talent.
-It’s difficult to say just how big of a role we can expect from the 21-year old this upcoming season, especially with Julius Randle still in the mix, but Lakers GM Magic Johnson could be heard telling Kuzma after the championship game to “be ready,” so look into that as much as you want.
+Not much was expected out of the 27th overall pick, but Kuzma has quickly become a promising prospect on a team filled with young talent.
+He’s an off-the-ball scorer capable of exploiting mismatches in the paint due to his size and strength.
+It’s difficult to say just how big of a role we can expect from the 21-year-old rookie this upcoming season, though, especially with Julius Randle still in the mix.
+It is worth noting that Lakers GM Magic Johnson was heard telling Kuzma after the championship game to “be ready,” so look into that as much as you want.
 Either way, you can’t have too much talent on your roster, and Kuzma will fit in quite well alongside Ball and others.